alex-negrete-ta/ModKit_USD_Maya_to_Unreal_exporter/README.md

 * Exports the selection in a single USD file for optimized for automated import.
 * Directory selection for Unreal, USD file destination folder, and Output folder.
 * Write metadata on artist, time and dump into a JSON sidecar file.

+# Why USD?
+USD is the new industry standard for pipeline and asset transfering.
+While I am still learning the subject of USD, and enviroment art for game art, I realized exportig FBX files for every single piece of a modular scene is a waste of time.
+I developed this tool so that insted exporting all assets in a single USD file could be handle easier, and faster for this single case sceneario of modular kits.

 # How to install: